 In part one of this series, I covered the reproductive history and childcare strategies of Jane Austen’s parents.
-Across the five installments of the second part, I will show that Jane’s attitudes about marriage were shaped– not by her desire to become a published author– but by her observations of motherhood, particularly the annual rounds of pregnancy and childbirth.
-As a result, she set her standards for a spouse so high that they prevented her marrying— but not necessarily from becoming a mother.
+Across the five chapters of part two, I will show that Jane’s attitudes about marriage were shaped– not by her desire to become a published author– but by her observations of motherhood, particularly the annual rounds of pregnancy and childbirth.
+As a result, she set her standards for a spouse so high that they prevented her from marrying, but not necessarily from becoming a mother.

 Who was Jane Austen?

 Jane Austen was an early 19th century English author who published six novels: Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815), plus Northanger Abbey and Persuasion (1817) which were published posthumously, as Jane died that year at the age of 41 due to something, theories range from TB to cancer to Addison’s Disease to arsenic poisoning, but we don’t know.

 Like their mother before them, Cass and Jane were expected to attend the births of their sister-in-laws, despite not being married or having given birth themselves.
 Jane wrote a poem to her brother Frank just after he had set out on an 18-month voyage (China and India among his stops) when his second child was born: